 - C6.
-The Applicant must ensure: - (a) the internal roads are constructed as all-weather roads; - (b) there is sufficient parking on site for all vehicles during construction, upgrading or decommissioning works, and no parking, idling, or queueing of trucks or other vehicles occurs on the public road network in the vicinity of the site, including on Brewongle Lane; - (c) the capacity of the existing roadside drainage network is not reduced; - (d) all vehicles are loaded and unloaded on site, and enter and leave the site in a forward direction; - (e) development-related vehicles leaving the site are in a clean condition to minimise dirt being tracked onto the sealed public road network.
+The Applicant must ensure: - (a) the internal roads are constructed as all-weather roads; - (b) there is sufficient parking on site for all vehicles, and no parking occurs on the public road network in the vicinity of the site; - (c) the capacity of the existing roadside drainage network is not reduced; - (d) all vehicles are loaded and unloaded on site, and enter and leave the site in a forward direction; and - (e) development-related vehicles leaving the site are in a clean condition to minimise dirt being tracked onto the sealed public road network.